-Prodigy is a math website that allows students to practice standards based skills in a fun way.
+Prodigy is a math website that allows upper elementary students to practice standards based skills in a fun way.
 Students create an avatar and take a diagnostic test so that they can practice skills customized to their individual needs.
 Teachers can also customize the content so that it aligns with what students are learning in the classroom.

 Prodigy has promised that the math games and reports they provide will always be free to educators.